Project Ragtag

-Project Ragtag was a codename for an untitled third-person action-adventure video game set within the Star Wars universe.
+Project Ragtag was a codename for an untitled action-adventure third-person shooter video game set within the Star Wars universe.
 It had been under development by Visceral Games since around 2013 and set to be published by Electronic Arts before its cancellation in 2017.
 The project was led by the creator of the Uncharted series, Amy Hennig.
 It was to be a linear game about a large-scale heist, taking place in the wake of events of Star Wars IV: A New Hope.
-Motive Studios and EA Vancouver had assisted the game's development.
+EA Vancouver and Motive Studio had assisted the game's development.
 Visceral Games was shut down by Electronic Arts on October 17, 2017, and the game's development was rebooted by EA Vancouver to become an open world title.
 Despite this, the project was reportedly cancelled.